slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 ## SSH public/private keys

-The SlipStream™ server uses ssh for secure communication between the orchestrator and user virtual machines.
-By defaults these are the root private and public keys.
-Therefore ensure that these exists, or better generate a separate key pair and use these in the configuration.
+The SlipStream™ server uses SSH for secure communication between the orchestrator and user virtual machines.
+By default these are the root private (`$HOME/.ssh/id_rsa`) and public (`$HOME/.ssh/id_rsa.pub`) keys.
+Ensure that these exist, or better, generate a separate key pair for use with SlipStream.
-You can find these parameters in the *SlipStream Advanced* configuration section.

-To generate a new key pair you can use:
+To generate a new key pair, use the command:

     $ ssh-keygen

+The parameters to indicate the key pair to use are found in the *SlipStream Advanced* configuration section of the web interface.

 ## Start Database